OPM/pyopmspe11/README.md

 ## Getting started
 See the [_examples_](https://OPM.github.io/pyopmspe11/examples.html) in the [_documentation_](https://OPM.github.io/pyopmspe11/introduction.html) and the [_journal paper_](https://joss.theoj.org/papers/10.21105/joss.07357).

+## Citing

+* Landa-Marbán, D. and Sandve, T.H.
+2025. pyopmspe11: A Python framework using OPM Flow for the SPE11 benchmark project.
+Journal of Open Source Software, 10(105), 7357, https://doi.org/10.21105/joss.07357.

 ## About pyopmspe11
 The pyopmspe11 package is being funded by the [_HPC Simulation Software for the Gigatonne Storage Challenge project_](https://www.norceresearch.no/en/projects/hpc-simulation-software-for-the-gigatonne-storage-challenge) [project number 622059] and [_Center for Sustainable Subsurface Resources (CSSR)_](https://cssr.no)
 [project no. 331841].